There is already a significant amount of documentation on installing a Shibboleth SP notably:

 redirectLimit="exact"

-element and:
+<SSO>element and:

-attributeConfigure the Discovery Service URL in the discoveryURL
+idp.example.org - delete the entityID attributeConfigure the Discovery Service URL in the discoveryURL attribute:

 discoveryURL="https://directory.tuakiri.ac.nz/ds/DS"